 Correct way of tooth brushing

-Don’t brush your and floss your your teeth aggressively and over zealously.
-Improper way of brushing, brushing with a hard bristle toothbrush and inappropriate use of floss may damage delicate inter-dental papilla.
+Don’t brush and floss your your teeth aggressively and over zealously.
+Improper way of brushing, brushing with a hard bristle toothbrush, and inappropriate use of floss may damage delicate inter-dental papilla.

 Don’t put anything in between your teeth

-Some people have habit of putting inanimate objects like pen, pencil, pins or whatever they feel is handy and chewy into mouth or scratching gum tissues with tooth pick, there are fair chances of damage to teeth as well as gum tissue.
+Some people have habit of putting inanimate objects like pen, pencil, pins or whatever they feel is handy and chewy into mouth or scratching gum tissues with tooth pick.
+There are fair chances of damage to teeth as well as gum tissue with these activities.